Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $200 per person.

 Optional Moulin Rouge Cabaret Show: One-way transfer

-Excursion to Giverny and Versailles: Monet's House and Gardens in Giverny, Local Guide, Visit to the State Apartments and Hall of Mirrors at the Palace of Versailles
+Excursion to Giverny and Versailles: Visit to Monet's House and Gardens in Giverny, Local Guide, Visit to the State Apartments and the Hall of Mirrors at the Palace of Versailles

 Seine River cruise